Skip to content

 Result:

-2. The convention in Current flow is that it moves from Positive to Negative.
-However, when we refer to Coulombs, we are specifically referring to electrons.
-Since these have a negative charge, in the context of Coulombs, we can think of a flow from negative to positive.
-After this, we resume the Positive to Negative convention and pretend that we didn't mention Coulombs.
+The convention of Current flow is from Positive to Negative.
+However, when we mention Coulomb(s) we are specifically referencing Electrons.
+As these have a Negative charge, in the context of Coulomb(s), we revert to thinking in terms of flow from Negative to Positive.
+Immediately after this, we resume the Positive to Negative convention and pretend that we had not even mentioned Coulomb(s). ↩